Margaret Lee and Stephanie Walsh: Family Placements for Single Pregnant Women

 www.dominicanpublications.com

-Note: The seminar on Healing the Family Tree scheduled for Friday May 17th in Lady’s Island is fully booked with a waiting list.
-Another is planned for Saturday June 15th…
+Please note: The Seminar on Healing the Family Tree scheduled for Sat March 23rd in OLI is now fully booked and there is a waiting list.
+Another event will be…

 The Catholic Church is obsessed with the problem of abortion!
 In the past they were obsessed with unwed pregnant women.
 Attitudes linger and I fear some abortions today are connected to religious attitudes both past and present.